 - Perserving our Natural Environment

 - Total Planning

 - Leadership and Image

 Over the past few months, staff has provided Council with information briefings regarding significant policy issues.
 This includes discussions on economic development initiatives, and service discussions in anticipation of planned growth in Peoria.
-The recommended budget includes appropriate funding to begin addressing these new demands in a thoughtful and strategic manner, without disrupting our traditional existing services.
+The recommended budget includes appropriate funding to begin addressing these new demands in a thoughtful and deliberate manner, without disrupting our existing services.

 Peoria's Fiscal Situation

 The city’s revenue stream is largely influenced by overall economic conditions.
 The gradual national recovery has continued to improve but at a slow pace, hampered at times by a nagging level of unemployment, federal policy indecision and a slower rate of recovery in the housing industry.
 There are, however, encouraging bright spots at the national, state, and local levels, such as 1) improving home resale values; 2) modest improvements in job growth at the national level and slightly improved growth at the state level; 3) healthy gains in stock market indices, restoring some of the wealth lost during the recession; and 4) increased spending on big ticket items like automobiles that reflect a willingness by consumers to spend again.